 Alcohol & Drug Rehab Centers in Framingham, Massachusetts

-There are several Framingham drug rehab programs and Framingham alcohol rehab programs.
+There are several Framingham drug rehab programs and Framingham alcohol rehab programs to suit your needs and preferences.
 Whatever facility you choose, the treatment plans remain relatively consistent.
 There are three main categories of treatment plans: residential treatment, partial hospitalization and outpatient programs.

 Residential treatment is characterized by intense therapy, since most of the patients in the program either have adverse substance dependency issues or a long history of substance misuse.
 During treatment, the patients are given safe residences (mostly within the treatment facilities) to ensure that their conditions are monitored on a 24-hour basis.
 One may opt for either long-term or short-term treatment.
 It is advisable, however, that the patient stay in the residence provided by the facility for the entire treatment period, especially if the substance use disorder is severe.

 Partial hospitalization programs are aimed at providing an efficient treatment option for patients who have completed residential treatment.
 Additionally, these programs are ideal for patients who display less severe drug dependency conditions.
 Patients in this type of program have the flexibility of attending to their daily activities, as they are taught how to transit to an autonomous lifestyle.
 However, they are still required to report to the clinic for monitoring at a specified time each day.
 This provides mental health specialists the opportunity to offer any necessary treatment as they monitor the recovery process.

 Outpatient programs typically enroll patients who have completed treatment and are on the road to recovery.
 These programs give patients the freedom to attend to their daily activities while enrolled in support groups for counseling and moral support.
 This provides them with the opportunity to learn from peers who are going through the same thing as them.
 The regular meetings help patients remain focused on recovery and ensure that they follow up on treatment.